 I am going share a personal experience with you today… the kind of story that is emotional for a lot of people in 2019 America.
 It is a story about an interaction I recently had with a police officer.

-I am making the choice to share this story with you with a healthy dose of trepidation, because I understand and acknowledge that your experience with police officers may very well differ from the one I am about to describe.
+I am making the choice to share this story with you with a healthy dose of trepidation, and against the advice of some colleagues, because I understand and acknowledge that your experience with police officers may very well differ from the one I am about to describe.
 But I am making the choice to share it nonetheless, because I believe that this story is, at its essence, about two people treating each other with respect.
 And those are the kinds of stories that need to be shared, as often as possible.

 Two weeks ago, I was taking my family away for the weekend, to Vermont.
 My kids are young, a nine-year-old son and a four-year-old daughter.
 We were on Interstate 89, still about 45 minutes from our destination, and I was speeding… nothing crazy, but I was definitely above the stated speed limit.
 Eventually there were blue flashing lights in my rear view mirror, and I pulled over.

 The officer approached, asked me for my license and registration, which we handed over.
 My wife and I were polite and contrite, as we always try to be in these sort of situations.
 (Admittedly, in my younger years, this was definitely not always the case.)
 And when we were asked if we knew why we were pulled over, I didn’t try to make any excuses.
 I was speeding, and I owned up to the fact.
 My stated reason was simply that I wanted to get my kids to bed at a reasonable hour.